-The Atkins diet is a low-carbohydrate diet, usually recommended for weight loss.
+The Atkins diet is a low-carb diet, usually recommended for weight loss.

-In the past 12 years, over 20 studies have shown that low-carb diets are effective for weight loss (without calorie counting), and can lead to various health improvements.
+In the past 12 or so years, over 20 studies have shown that low-carb diets without the need for calorie counting are effective for weight loss and can lead to various health improvements.

-The Atkins diet was originally promoted by a physician named Dr. Robert C. Atkins, who wrote a best-selling book about the diet in 1972.
+The Atkins diet was originally promoted by the physician Dr. Robert C. Atkins, who wrote a best-selling book about it in 1972.

-Since then, the Atkins diet has been popular all over the world and many more books have been written about it.
+Since then, the Atkins diet has been popular all over the world with many more books having been written.

-The diet was originally considered unhealthy and demonized by the mainstream health authorities, mostly due to the high saturated fat content.
-However, new studies have shown that saturated fat is harmless (1, 2).
+The diet was originally considered unhealthy and demonized by the mainstream health authorities, mostly due to its high saturated fat content.
+However, new studies suggest that saturated fat is harmless (1, 2).

-Since then, the diet has been studied thoroughly and shown to lead to more weight loss than low-fat diets, and greater improvements in blood sugar, HDL (the "good" cholesterol), triglycerides and other health markers (3, 4).
+Since then, the diet has been studied thoroughly and shown to lead to more weight loss and greater improvements in blood sugar, “good” HDL cholesterol, triglycerides and other health markers than low-fat diets (3, 4).

-The main reason low-carb diets are so effective for weight loss, is that when people reduce carbohydrate intake and eat more protein, their appetite goes down and they end up automatically eating fewer calories without having to think about it (6, 7).
+The main reason why low-carb diets are so effective for weight loss is that a reduction in carbs and increased protein intake lead to reduced appetite, making you eat fewer calories without having to think about it (6, 7).

 You can read more about the health benefits of low-carb diets in this article.